lucidworks/fusion-spark-bootcamp/README.md

 This lab requires Fusion 3.0 or later.

-Run the `labs/movielens/setup_movielens.sh` script to create collections and catalog objects in Fusion.
+Run the `labs/movielens/setup_movielens.sh` script to create collections in Fusion and populate them using Spark.

 The setup script downloads the ml-100k data set from http://files.grouplens.org/datasets/movielens/ml-100k.zip and extracts it to `labs/movielens/ml-100k`.

+You'll need unzip installed prior to running the script.

 The setup script also invokes the Spark shell to load data into Solr, see the load_solr.scala script for more details.